Customer Focus or Recruiting Focus | Which is Better?

-Now when we are recruiting focus and someone joins you in business based on the financial opportunity — what happens when they don’t earn the income they thought they would?
-What if after a few months of ‘working‘ their business they decide it’s ‘too much work’?
-Or, they ‘don’t have time’, they quit.
+When we are recruiting, focus, and someone joins you in business based on the financial opportunity — what happens when they don’t earn the income they thought they would?
+What if, after a few months of ‘working‘ their business, they decide it’s ‘too much work’?
+Or, they ‘don’t have time, so they quit.

-A shocking stat for you is that most distributors business life cycle is 89 days before they throw in the towel.
-Where although we don’t have exact stats on the customer life cycle, we could estimate it would be at least 3X that (more than likely much more).
+A shocking stat for you is that most distributors’ business life cycle is 89 days before they throw in the towel.
+Although we don’t have exact stats on the customer life cycle, we could estimate it would be at least 3X that (more than likely much more).

-And yet, there is an abundant amount recruiting focus in our industry.
+And yet, there is an abundant recruiting focus in our industry.

-This is why I believe heavily on the customer model.
+This is why I believe heavily in the customer model.

 Stop Trying to Turn Customers into Distributors Right Away!

 We believe customers make the best distributors.
 However, have you ever had a situation where someone inquired about your products, and you suddenly went into a presentation about the business side of things?

 They didn’t buy from you or join you at all.
 You have to meet people where they’re at.
 Keep this as a focal point when making new connections and answering product-related questions.